Wedge sole: Morphology

 Wedge soles are a flatfish having a maximum size of 30 cm.
 Several characteristics permit their distinction from other Soleidae, notably the juveniles of other species with which it is sometimes confused.

-Its body is more elongated than most other species of the Soleidae genus, with scales that detach more easily than the common sole.
+Its body is more elongated than most other species of the Soleidae family, with scales that detach more easily than the common sole.
 The upper face is a chocolate brown and carries characteristic blueish marks.
 On this side, the pectoral fin has a black mark which doesn't extend to the end, contrary to other soles.
 This fin has a marked triangular shape.
 The angular snout covers a little of the lower jaw.
 Another feature is that the lateral line is formed of between 105 and 132 tubular scales, compared to between 116 and 163 for the common sole.
-Additionally, this line showed a marked curve towards the head in the supratemporal area, while it is more gently curved in solea solea.
+Additionally, this line showed a marked curve towards the head in the supratemporal area, while it is more gently curved in Solea solea.

-Other anatomical differences between the species are the position of the migratory eye, the shape of the urohyal and the number of vertebrae; Dicologlossa cuneata has 43–45 vertebrae, compared to 49–52 for Solea solea.
+Other anatomical differences between the species are the position of the migratory eye, (Note: In flatfish, the "migratory eye" is the one that migrates to join the other eye on the same side of the head.) the shape of the urohyal and the number of vertebrae; Dicologlossa cuneata has 43–45 vertebrae, compared to 49–52 for Solea solea.